isaiah1112/picklejar/README.md

 This will install all the requirements to work on picklejar and build the docs!

+### Automated Testing

+Picklejar uses [Tox] to support automated testing across multiple versions of Python.
+To run the tox tests after installing the `requirements.txt` file, run:

+> tox

+At the time of this writing, we are testing the following versions of Python:

+* Python2.6
+* Python2.7
+* Python3.5
+* Python3.6
+* PyPY 5.6.0

+**NOTE:** You must have the versions of Python installed that you wish to test against or your tox will fail!

 ## Documentation

 All documentation for using picklejar can be found at [JA Computing](http://pydoc.jacomputing.net/picklejar/)